MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/contoso-security-summary.md

 - MFA for all user accounts

   MFA adds an additional layer of protection to the sign-in process by requiring users to acknowledge a phone call, text message, or an app notification on their smart phone after correctly entering their password.
-With MFA, Office 365 user accounts are protected against unauthorized sign-in even if an account password is compromised.
+With MFA, Azure AD user accounts are protected against unauthorized sign-in even if an account password is compromised.

    - To protect against a compromise of the Microsoft 365 subscription, Contoso requires MFA on all global administrator accounts.
    - To protect against phishing attacks, in which an attacker compromises the credentials of a trusted person in the organization and sends malicious emails, Contoso enabled MFA on all user accounts, including manager and executive staff.